a2essiol3nzi/a2essiol3nzi/README.md

 ## Hi there, I’m Alessio Lenzi
 - Learning Computer Science in Pisa, Italy!
-- I'm 20 years old, I have three main hobbies (out of coding) videogame, training/running, listen to music.
+- I'm 20 years old and I have three main hobbies, linux ricing, training/running, listen to music.
 - My personality could be described with few words:
     1. driven by obsession, organized,
     2. ready to have fun, empathetic,